openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 ## Usage

 ### Permissions
-Grant the following to your oEQ users
+Grant the following to your openEQUELLA users
   * `EXPORT_VIA_CONNECTOR`, `EXPORT_TO_LMS_ITEM`, `VIEWCONTENT_VIA_CONNECTOR`, `FIND_USES_ITEM` - Push to LMS / Find Uses / Manage External Resources
-  * `INTEGRATION_SELECTION_SESSION` - LTI launch from Bb to oEQ to the selection session page
+  * `INTEGRATION_SELECTION_SESSION` - LTI launch from Bb to openEQUELLA to the selection session page
-  * `DISCOVER_ITEM` - Discover oEQ items in a search (such as from the selection session).
+  * `DISCOVER_ITEM` - Discover openEQUELLA items in a search (such as from the selection session).
 Allows some of the metadata to show
   * `VIEW_ITEM` - View attachments from an LTI launch, view attachments from a selection session

-### Add an oEQ Content Link with the Course Content Tool Placement
+### Add an openEQUELLA Content Link with the Course Content Tool Placement

-In an original Bb course, navigate into your course > Information > Build Content > your-oE-CTT-placement .
+In an original Blackboard course, navigate into your course > Information > Build Content > your-oEQ-CTT-placement .
 This is known as 'Pull to LMS'.
-Currently only works for original Bb course.
+Currently only works for original Blackboard course.
 Ultra courses are planned for 2019.2.

 ### Other Integration Abilities

-The rest of the integration abilities are similar to the B2/WS flows:
+The rest of the integration abilities are similar to the building block and web service flows:
 * 'Push to LMS'
-  * From oEQ, select courses / folders to integrate content links from a given oEQ resource
+  * From openEQUELLA, select courses / folders to integrate content links from a given openEQUELLA resource
-  * Currently only works for original Bb course.
+  * Currently only works for original Blackboard course.
 Ultra courses are planned for 2019.2.
 * Manage External Resources
   * Not working in 2019.1
 * Find Uses